clusterio/clusterio/docs/contributing.md

 ### Indenting

-JavaScript code should be indented with tabs.
+JavaScript and Lua code should be indented with tabs.

-Lua code should be indented with 4 spaces.
+Other files types should prefer tabs for indents where reasonable with the exception of Markdown.

 ### Line Length